 Adding fall touches to your home doesn’t have to be elaborate.
 Just add a few pumpkins, maybe print out a printable and frame it and/or create a simple fall craft like the one I’m sharing today.

 Hello friends!
-I thought I’d share the quick little “fall in the foyer” I created in my home.
+I thought I’d share the quick little “fall in the foyer” and a really simple fall craft.

 It’s nothing elaborate and I literally threw it together pretty quickly.